ivanhofer/sveltekit-typescript-showcase/README.md

 -  **[auto generated types](https://kit.svelte.dev/docs/types#generated-types)**\
    SvelteKit creates some types automatically.
 Useful when you want to type your Endpoints and Load functions.
 Those types contain a typed `params` object depending on the route folder structure you use.
 The types are generated inside the `__types` folder.
 You can use a relative file import to use them (`./__types/{NAME_OF_FILE}`).\
    The types are generated when you run the dev server `npm run dev`.
-If you just want to generate the types, without running the dev server you can run `svelte-kit sync`.
+If you just want to generate the types, without running the dev server you can run `npx svelte-kit sync`.
 When you run `npm install`, the types will be generated automatically because the SvelteKit template comes with a `prepare` script that runs after the dependencies are installed.

 <!------------------------------------------------------------------------------------------------>
 <!------------------------------------------------------------------------------------------------>